-A semi-captive raising programme is being envisaged at the Ekafrane ranch, with an objective of possible reintroduction in appropriate areas (Millington et al., 1991).
+A semi-captive raising programme is being envisaged at Gadabedji ranch, with an objective of possible reintroduction in appropriate areas (CMS/FFEM, 2004).

-A reintroduction programme in the Ferlo reserves, with preliminary acclimatisation in the Gueumbeul Sahelian wildlife reserve is being developed (Diop et al., 1996; Clark, 1996).
+A reintroduction programme in the Ferlo reserves, with preliminary acclimatisation in the Gueumbeul Sahelian wildlife reserve is being developed (Diop et al., 1996; Clark, 1996; Jebali, 2005).